approov/quickstart-react-native/README.md

 added new API domain shapes.approov.io with type:restricted, alg:HS256
 ```

+Refer to [Managing API domains](https://approov.io/docs/latest/approov-usage-documentation/#managing-api-domains) for more information.

 ### Certificate public key pinning is built in

 Approov provides built in support for automatic public key pinning of any Approov-protected API domains.
 Once integrated, Approov will independently check the certificates used by your API domains and use them to pin your API connections.
 Certificates can be updated and rotated using the `approov` CLI without requiring any changes to your deployed apps.